-There are three types of synthetic slings, synthetic rope slings, synthetic webbing slings, and synthetic roundslings.
+There are three types of synthetic slings: synthetic rope slings, synthetic webbing slings, and synthetic roundslings.

-Synthetic slings should be used only when they can be protected from damage!
+Synthetic slings should be used only when they can be protected from damage.
+Natural fiber rope slings are not to be used for overhead lifting.